The function get_relevant_limits() expects a list returned by the

 A numeric value or a numeric vector of adjusted release limit(s).

-was passed in, NA
+If NA was passed in, NA is returned.

-A numeric value or a numeric vector of length 2
+A numeric value or a numeric vector of length 2 of

 adjusted specification limit(s) before transformation.
 If no

-transformation has been performed it is NA
+transformation has been performed it is NA.

 A numeric value or a numeric vector of adjusted release